 These gems are natural ways to calm a sweet tooth and are full of disease-fighting antioxidants, are low in calories, and are high in water and fiber to fill you up without filling you out.
 Shapiro cautions not to eat more than two servings per day, however, to avoid adding too much sugar to your diet.

 Eat More Vegetables

 “Very low in calories and high in fiber, vegetables come in handy as our calorie needs decrease and weight gain risk increases as we age,” explains Somer.
-Next time you’re in the produce aisle, load up on these 20 Most Filling Fruits and Veggies—Ranked!
+Next time you’re in the produce aisle, load up on these most filling fruits and veggies.